Taj Mahal Visit

 WE WILL WALK TO TAJ MAHAL

 We then decided that we will not go to the hotel.
-We will visit the Taj Mahal, first and then look for the Hotel.
+Instead, we’ll visit the Taj Mahal first and then look for the Hotel.

-Taj was Western Gate was 1KM from where we were and thus we decided to walk.
+Taj Western Gate was 1KM from where we were and thus we decided to walk.

 The thing about the Taj Mahal is that you can’t even have a glimpse of it until you cross the entry door or it might only be the case with Western Gate.
 We then went into the queue to buy tickets which costs us Rs.
 40 each.
 This is the entry fee for Taj: